kevinwkc/TableauR_ExploratoryAnalysis/TableauR_ExploratoryAnalysis_FR.md

 dens <- density(vec, bw = bw_dens, kernel = "gaussian", n = n_dens, from = from_dens, to = to_dens)

 # perform cubic spline interpolation in order to have a number of points equal to the sample size
-# (we use sample size minus two because we need to have a zero value on the left and right ends
+# (we use sample size minus two because we need to have a zero values on the left and right ends
 # in order to draw polygons in Tableau)
 coords <- spline(dens$x, dens$y, n = size - 2)
 coords <- cbind(c(coords$x[1], coords$x, coords$x[size - 2]),
                 c(coords$y[1], coords$y, coords$y[size - 2]),
                 c(0, coords$y, 0))

-# return as a string that will be parsed in tableau: path, x, y for lines, y for polygons
+# return as a string that will be parsed in tableau: x, y for lines, y for polygons
 paste0(coords[,1], "l", coords[,2], "p", coords[,3])
 ```
 <br>